alowaniak/music-replacer/README.md

  For any questions or feedback you can find me on Discord as `Mr.A#0220`

  There are currently still some bugs/missing features such as:
- - Music keeps playing when logging out
  - Login screen music can't be overridden
- - Original music sort of plays when holding the volume control slider and also sometimes sneaks in between when songs switch
- - Music doesn't respect the LOOP
- - Music is still "playing" on volume 0 (thus turning volume from on->off->on doesn't restart as original music does)
- - Tooltip is sometimes shown more than once

  Feel free to help out by creating issues, pull requests, or just messaging me (on Discord).